Last updated on June 20th, 2026 at 10:28 am

 When to Prune a Willow Tree?

-As mentioned before these trees grow fast and It’s best to prune in late winter or early summer for new vigorous growth.
-Trimming or pruning willow trees is a big job especially when they reach 50 ft. tall and wide.
-It is wise to hire a good tree trimming expert to help you do the job.
-Smaller younger trees are easier to do for the do it yourself, homeowner.
+As mentioned before, these trees grow fast, and It’s best to prune in late winter or early summer for new vigorous growth.
+Trimming or pruning willow trees is a big job, especially when they reach 50 ft. tall and wide.
+It is wise to hire a good tree-trimming expert to help you do the job.
+Smaller, younger trees are easier to do for the do-it-yourself homeowner.

 It’s best to prune dead or dying limbs.
 Limbs or branches that are close to power lines should be trimmed by a professional tree trimmer.
 Your local electrical power company may prune your trees at no cost if they are truly interfering with your power lines.
 Here are more tree pruning tips.